godspeedsystems/gs-documentation/prompts/GODSPEED_DOCUMENTATION.md

 **- ** [npm package](https://www.npmjs.com/package/@godspeedsystems/plugins-aws-as-datasource)

----- Content from: D:\godspeed_docs\docs\microservices-framework\datasources\datasource-plugins\Axios Datasource.md ----
+---- Content from: D:\gs-documentation\docs\microservices-framework\datasources\datasource-plugins\Axios Datasource.md ----

 Axios as a datasource: Level up your data-fetching game with Axios.
 Seamlessly integrate this powerful HTTP client into your app for smooth and efficient data transactions.
 Fetch, post, and interact with APIs effortlessly.
 Ready to make data requests a breeze? 🌐✨